JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Foldable-Traversable/src/0x-Traversable.md

             [15, 14, 12, 9, 5] -- <= now we can see how that conclusion was reached
                                --    if traversing from the right
 ```

+In other words, the value at index `n` in the outtputted array is the output of passing the value at index `n` in the input array and the accumulated value at that point in time into the folding function (i.e. `+`).
+Using the `scanr` example, the input array's index 2 value (i.e. `3`) and the accumulated value at that time (the output array's index 3 value, `9`) were both passed into the folding function, `+`, to produce the output array's index 2 value (i.e. `12`).